AvinandanBose/Java-Collection-Framework-and-Java-Set/README.md

 From: java.util.Collection

-Def:Returns an array containing all of the elements in this collection; the runtime type of the returned array is that of the specified array.
+Def: Returns an array containing all of the elements in this collection; the runtime type of the returned array is that of the specified array.
 If the collection fits in the specified array, it is returned therein.
 Otherwise, a new array is allocated with the runtime type of the specified array